How to find the best cash Isa What is an Isa?

 Isas are tax-free savings or investment accounts offered by banks, insurers, asset managers, building societies and National Savings & Investments (NS&I).

 There are two main types of Isa - cash Isas and stocks and shares Isas.
-In a stocks and shares Isa, all capital gains and income are protected from tax (although all dividends are still subject to 10% tax).
 All interest earned on money held in a cash Isa is tax-free.